 Question for my smart drivers:

-Great online courses that you can purchase, and all of the courses are guaranteed - pass your road test first-time with a 30 day money-back guarantee.
+Great online courses that you can purchase, and all of the courses are guaranteed - pass your road test first-time course package with a 30 day money-back guarantee.

 As well, later this summer we're bringing out "Air Brakes Explained Simply.